Rents for all properties are quoted exclusive of Water, Gas and Electricity & Council Tax unless otherwise stated.

 Rent is payable monthly in advance by standing order.
 Please take note that rent must be paid on the due date throughout the tenancy and the Deposit cannot be ‘used’ at the end of the tenancy in lieu of the final month’s rent.

 Any late payment of rent puts your tenancy at risk.
 We recommend to our Landlord clients that they take legal advice and instruct a solicitor to gain possession of the property as soon as the rent is in arrears.

 Where Chris John & Partners hold the Deposit we will operate in accordance with requirements under the Housing Act 2004 and with reference to the ARLA Code of Practice.
 The Deposit will be protected within the Tenancy Deposit Scheme (TDS).
 It will be returned at the end of the tenancy as long as:-

 Where all the tenant’s obligations are met on the final day of the tenancy the deposit can be returned quickly.
 However, should any deductions have to be considered then these will be communicated as soon as possible.

 All signatories to a joint tenancy are jointly & severally responsible for all obligations including rent payments.
 Where there are joint tenants all notices and agreements will be addressed to all parties and signed by all parties.
 If one tenant falls into arrears, the Landlord may pursue the remaining tenants to secure payment.

-Please note that you may only bring a pet onto any rented property with the express permission of the Landlord, and that smoking is prohibited.
+Please note that you may only bring a pet onto any rented property with the express permission of the Landlord, in which case an additional Pet Deposit of £100.00 will apply, and that smoking is prohibited in all internal spaces.